square/quotaservice/README.md

 #### Deleting buckets

 Buckets may be deleted to reclaim memory.
 A bucket can have a maximum idle time defined, after which it is removed.
 Accesses to buckets are recorded.
-If a bucket is removed and subsequently accessed, it is recreated. and filled.
+If a bucket is removed and subsequently accessed, it is created anew.

 ### Default token buckets